byui-cse/cse251-course/week06/prepare.md

 ## Sharing data between processes

-Normal variables can't be shared between processes because each process has a complete copy of the Python program - their own GIL.
+Normally variables can't be shared between processes because each process has a complete copy of the program - their own GIL.
 However, there is a method for sharing data.
 We will need to use the `multiprocessing` module for this.

 Here is an example from [the Python documentation website](https://docs.python.org/3/library/multiprocessing.html#sharing-state-between-processes)